 Hack Read dot com reported on two data breaches this week.
 First was a browser game called Town of Salem.
 Its database was breached exposing all 7.6 million player’s personal data.
 This included email addresses, IP addresses, passwords, and for certain users who paid for premium features, payment information.
 That last one is a point of contention between the game’s publisher and a news report.
 So, I’m not sure if payment details were exposed or not.
 Better to be safe than sorry.

 The second data leak from Hack Read is a bit more disturbing.
 Abine, the company behind the Blur Password and Privacy manager has been leaking data since at least January sixth of last year.
 This data includes usernames, masked credit card details, email addresses, phone numbers, password hint answers, and encrypted passwords.
 Currently Abine is claiming a potential 2.4 million users’ information could have been exposed.
-Abine is recommending all users immediately enable This is a fancy way of logging into a system with more than ...
-More on their accounts to stay safe.
+Abine is recommending all users immediately enable two factor authentication on their accounts to stay safe.

 Moving on to privacy concerns.